Airbus looks to the future with hydrogen planes

 A third, “blended-wing body” aircraft was the most eye-catching of the three designs.
 All three planes would be powered by gas-turbine engines modified to burn liquid hydrogen, and through hydrogen fuel cells to create electrical power.

 The new Airbus designs are the fruit of a joint research project that Airbus launched with EasyJet last year to consider hybrid and electric aircraft.
-The airline’s chief executive, Johan Lundgren, said: “EasyJet remains absolutely committed to more sustainable flying and we know that technology is where the answer lies for the industry.
+The airline’s chief executive, Johan Lundgren, said: “EasyJet remains absolutely committed to more sustainable flying and we know that technology is where the answer lies for the industry.“

 1. aviation (n)

-activity of flying aircraft, or of designing, producing, and keeping them in good condition
+the activity of flying aircraft, or of designing, producing, and keeping them in good condition

 2. blueprints (n)